shastaxc/WSBinder/README.md

 ### Changing keybinds

-You can change the default keybinds by editing `data/settings.xml` file.
+You can change the default keybinds by editing `data/user-binds.lua` file.
 If you edit the table in `statics.lua`, that will work temporarily but will be reset to default values the next time this addon is updated.
+Please just use the `default_ws_binds` table in `statics.lua` as a reference ONLY.
 The syntax is as follows:
 ```
-ws_binds = {
+user_ws_binds = {
   ['Weapon Category'] = {
     ['Default'] = {
       ['keybind1'] = "WS Name",